 How to keep a kayak from tipping can be a real challenge for the beginner.
 Some pros believe it’s a common occurrence that happens to the seasoned angler who’s new to kayaking because their focus is primarily on catching fish as opposed to first learning how to man their kayak.
 If you lack decent paddling skills, you’ll find that you’ll end up wearing yourself out fairly quickly.

-If you’re totally new to kayaking, then you probably don’t have the skills to prevent the kayak for capsizing or know how to right it and climb back inside.
+If you’re totally new to kayaking, then you probably don’t have the skills to prevent the kayak for capsizing or know how to correct it and climb back inside.
 Here are some tips you can follow that can help to prevent your kayak from tipping, in addition to what you can do in the event you end up in this type of situation.

 Angling in a Touring Kayak